 Diversion

-The Denver Diversion Program is an alternative to the traditional court process for eligible first-time adult and juvenile offenders.
-The primary goal is to prevent further contact with the police and criminal justice system by providing a variety of services to meet individual, family, and community needs.
+Denver DA Diversion is an alternative to the traditional court process for eligible first-time juvenile and adult offenders.
+The primary goal is to prevent further involvement in the criminal justice system.
+This is partially accomplished by referring clients to targeted interventions that meet individual, family, victim and community needs.

-Diversion programs focus on teaching skills and providing opportunities to practice those skills.
-Clients are assigned to programs based on their needs.
-The length of time in Diversion varies depending upon the individual needs of the client, but a participant must perform a minimum of 30 hours of community service and complete restitution.
+Diversion programs focus on skill building and providing opportunities to practice those skills.
+Clients are assigned to programs based on their risks and needs.
+The length of time in Diversion varies depending upon the individual needs of the client, but a participant must perform a minimum of 15 hours of community service and complete restitution.

 Diversion Eligibility:

-Adults and juveniles who commit a misdemeanor or felony property offense, and meet the following criteria may be offered Diversion services instead of formal court proceedings.
+Adults and juveniles who commit select misdemeanor and/or felony offenses may be offered Diversion services instead of formal court proceedings.
 Diversion does not discriminate due to ethnicity, gender, sexual orientation, or socio-economic status.

 Frequently Asked Questions